MikeHopley/ftl-crew-speed/index.md

 ## Summary of results

-Crew are slowed slightly by doors.
+Crew are slowed slightly by doors (open or closed).
 To an even smaller extent, they appear to be slowed by changes in direction.
 Here are the speeds for a Human:

 |             | Description                  | Tiles per second | Seconds per tile |
 |:-----------:|:----------------------------:|:----------------:|:----------------:|